-You can read all three shortlisted entries here:
+You can read the winner and the shortlisted entries here:

 For over 20 years, the Bradt Travel Guides New Travel Writer of the Year competition has been offering unpublished travel writers an invaluable first step in their careers.
 This year entrants were asked to write a piece of 600-800 words which had to include the phrase ‘And then it happened…’